crossbario/crossbar/docs/pages/installation/Installation.md

 # Installing Crossbar.io

 Below are different ways of installing Crossbar.io.
-We recommend the tested binary packages we provide for common platforms. **If you have more questions, checkout the [Installation FAQ](Installation FAQ).**
+We recommend the optimized binary packages we provide for common platforms.

+If you have an installation related question, please also check the [Installation FAQ](Installation FAQ).

 ## Installing from binary packages

-We provide tested binary packages that contain complete, self-contained and optimized builds of Crossbar.io for these platforms:
+We provide binary packages that contain completey self-contained and optimized builds of Crossbar.io and all dependencies for the following platforms:

 * [Installation on Ubuntu and Debian](Installation on Ubuntu and Debian)
 * [Installation on CentOS and RedHat](Installation on CentOS and RedHat)